Danthand/Danthand/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working at Programmers Beyond It
-- 🌱 I’m currently learning about pentest;
+- 🌱 I’m currently learning about Web Development;
-- 🤔 My interests are web hacking and server security;
+- 🤔 My interests are website aplications and android/ios apps;
 - 💼 I’m pursuing a Bachelor's degree in Software Engineering;
 - 💬 Ask me about anything, I am happy to help;